Donate Sponsor

 1. Beware of plants that are dangerous for cats

-When it comes to trees in your garden, cats are unlikely to chew on these or even try the berries or fruits, but note that members of the prunus family (including cherry, plum, apricot and peach) do have toxins, as do apple trees.
+When it comes to trees in your garden, cats are unlikely to chew on these or even try the berries or fruits.
+But note that members of the prunus family (including cherry, plum, apricot and peach) do have toxins, as do apple trees.
 Also ensure any pesticides used in the garden (organic or otherwise), such as slug pellets, are pet-safe.
 Or better still, don’t use them at all!
 Encourage natural pest control like hedgehogs into your garden for a greener solution.

 Are daffodils poisonous to cats?